 As we age, physical and self-care abilities may gradually decline, often making simple tasks and activities challenging.
 Tasks such as getting out of a chair, walking across the room, or buttoning a shirt can be difficult.
 There are a wide range of assistive devices that can make these tasks easier, while providing the added benefit of increasing independence and improving confidence, mobility and safety.

 Assistive devices are specifically designed to aid people who have difficulty performing activities of daily living, including mobility, dressing, feeding, toileting, bathing and grooming.
-Our Phoenix senior care experts have compiled a list of recommended assistive devices that can help the seniors you love enjoy a higher quality of life in the comfort of home.
+Our experts in home care in Phoenix, AZ have compiled a list of recommended assistive devices that can help the seniors you love enjoy a higher quality of life in the comfort of home.

 Walker: Walkers are used by individuals who can bear weight but need support on both sides.
 The walker top frame should be even with the person’s hips.
 The walker should be directly in front of the individual, as he or she places both hands on the handgrips, stands erect, and slightly flexes the elbows, walking normally and looking ahead.